isc-projects/bind9/doc/arm/reference.rst

    this option is discouraged.

 .. namedconf:statement:: ixfr-from-differences
+   :tags: transfer
+   :short: Controls how IXFR transfers are calculated.

    When ``yes`` and the server loads a new version of a primary zone from its zone file or receives a new version of a secondary file via zone